 High Attainers are students who show great potential to achieve high level outcomes across a range of subjects.
-Identification of these students begins on entry to Caludon with those who achieved a Level 5 or over, or 109+ in English and Maths in Year 6.
+Identification of these students begins on entry to Caludon with those who achieved 109+ in English and Maths in Year 6.
 They will be expected to work in the Excellence or Securing band in most or all of their subjects.

 Outside of lessons, Caludon offers a range of extra-curricular activities for High Attainers.
 These include a very successful STEM (Science, Technology, Engineering and Maths) club, intra- and inter-school competitions and a range of trips and opportunities such as the AIM Puzzle Day, the World Skills show and the Excellence Conference.
-In addition, in both 2016 and 2017, we have held an open competition for interested Y9 and Y10 students to take part in the Scholars Programme, working with a PhD researcher at Warwick University.
-All of the 12 students who took part in 2016 graduated from the programme with a 1st or 2.1, equivalent to an AS level.
+In addition, from 2016 onwards, we have held an open competition for interested Y9 and Y10 students to take part in the Scholars Programme, working with a PhD researcher at a Russell Group university, such as Warwick University.
+Twelve students have been selected each year to take part.
+97% of these students have graduated from the programme with a 1st or 2.1, equivalent to an AS level.